wieden-kennedy/python-markov/README.md

 the keys "a pizza" and "a sandwich" will always be followed by EOL (end of line).
 While you can generate with a small data set, you'll need a lot of data to build longer, more interesting texts.

-You could also use the data mode to ascertain that "I ate one hammer" doesn't fit the model well, and isn't a thing that anyone would say ever.
+You could also use the data to ascertain that "I ate one hammer" doesn't fit the model well, and isn't a thing that anyone would say ever.

 You can read more about Markov Chains [here](http://en.wikipedia.org/wiki/Markov_chain) or [here](http://mathworld.wolfram.com/MarkovChain.html).